 High Temperatures or Corrosive Process Media

 In order to prevent hot media such as steam from entering the bourdon tube, a gauge siphon or pigtail filled with water should be installed between the gauge and the process line.
 A cooling tower may also be used to reduce the temperature effect on gauges.
-A chemical or a diaphragm seal should be used to protect gauges from corrosive media, or media that will plug the instrument.
+A chemical or a diaphragm seal made of stainless steel or other exotic materials should be used to protect the wetted parts from corrosive media, or media that will plug the instrument.

 A shut-off valve such as a needle valve or gauge cock should be installed between the gauge and the process in order to be able to isolate the gauge for inspection or replacement without shutting down the process.
 The use of such devices are critical in times where start up pressures may temporarily exceed normal operating pressure.
 All isolating devices shall be opened slowly to prevent “slamming” of the bourdon tube.
 Care not taken during this time may damage the instrument.